Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 Viral hepatitis The drug is dosed according to the table with the patient’s body weight.
 Up to four times a day.
 Up to ten days.

-Preventive therapy for people with harmful living or working conditions The drug is dosed according to the table with the patient's body weight.
-Polysorb is taken before or after a meal.
+Preventive therapy for people with harmful living or working conditions The drug is dosed according to the table with the patient’s body weight.
+Polysorb is taken before or after meals.
 The time gap between taking the suspension and food should be at least one hour.
 Three times a day.
 Up to two weeks.

 Contraindications to the use of Polysorb and possible side effects